Lung Cancer

 In addition to lung cancer, smoking can cause cancer almost anywhere in the body such as head and neck region, stomach, liver, pancreas, colon, rectum, bladder, kidney, cervix, blood, and cancer in the bone marrow [11] .

-In India, 87% of males and 85% of females patients with lung cancer have history of active tobacco smoking and history of passive tobacco exposure( sitting in the vicinity of smokers and inhaling smoke ) has been found in 3% of patients.
+In India, 87% of males and 85% of females patients with lung cancer have history of active tobacco smoking and history of passive tobacco exposure has been found in 3% of patients.
 Beedi has been found to be more carcinogenic than cigarette smoke [12, 13, 14] and the relative risk of developing lung cancer is more (2.64) for beedi smokers compared to that of cigarette smokers (2.23) [4].
 Hookah smoking has also been associated with lung cancer [15].

 The Global Adult Tobacco Survey (GATS) India, shows that 52% of the adults (rural-58%, urban-39%) are exposed to SHS at home [16].
 Toxic chemical particles from smoke cling to household items like, curtains, clothes, rugs, food, furniture and other materials used commonly by other family members causing SHS [17].
 The risk increases with increase in number of smokers in the house and with the duration of exposure.
 Environmental tobacco smoke exposure during childhood is strongly associated with risk of developing lung cancer [18,19].

 Asbestos: Asbestos is classified as a known human carcinogen, and has been directly and scientifically linked to lung cancer and other respiratory conditions [20].
 Asbestos is a set of six naturally occurring fibrous mineral widely used in house construction materials, automobiles parts and textiles due to its extremely durable and fire resistant property [20].
-Asbestos fibres are microscopic in nature and when inhaled, get lodged in the soft internal tissue of respiratory system and can irritate the lungs.
+Asbestos fibres are microscopic in nature and when inhaled, they get lodged in the soft internal tissue of respiratory system and can irritate the lungs.
 There is no safe level or no safe type of asbestos.

 The combination of smoking and occupational exposure to asbestos is very dangerous [11].